oceanprotocol-archive/pdr-trueval/README.md

 ## TO DO
   - [ ]  - implement logic for CONTRACTS_TO_SUBMIT
-  - [ ]  - improve payouts collect fllow
+  - [ ]  - improve payouts collect flow